paht2005/AI_Voice-and-Speech_Assistant/README.md

 ---
 ## 🧭 Future Work
-- ✅ Add user authentication layer
+-  Add real-time streaming voice interface
-- ✅ Add database backend (SQLite/PostgreSQL)
+- WebSocket for fast speech interaction
-- 📷 Real-time camera price scanner
+- Export as REST API (for mobile use)
-- 🌐 Host web UI (Streamlit or Flask Web)
+- Integrate multi-lingual support (Vietnamese, etc.)
-- 🧪 Add automated tests (PyTest)
+- User auth system for personalized interaction
 ---
 ## 📄 License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.